 Megan Goulding, Archaeology Member

 Megan Goulding is the CEO and Principal Heritage Adviser for Ochre Imprints.
-Ms Goulding has expertise in Indigenous cultural heritage management and historical archaeology which would be of benefit to the Council.
-Ms Goulding has over 30 years of experience in cultural heritage management having previously worked in Victorian government heritage agencies, private practice and for Indigenous organisations.
+Ms Goulding has expertise in Indigenous cultural heritage management and historical archaeology.
+Ms Goulding has more than 30 years of experience in cultural heritage management having previously worked in Victorian government heritage agencies, private practice and for Indigenous organisations.
 Ms Goulding is also a sessional member of the Victorian Civil and Administrative Tribunal (VCAT).

 Tony Darvall, General Member